 Ellen is a nutritional epidemiologist.
 Her research is focused on diet, metabolism, and physical activity in relation to both chronic disease and HIV infection in diverse populations.
 Studies include cohort designs, multi-center studies, survey analysis of national databases, and linking of registry data sets.

 MPH Administrative Director

 Hanako is the COH MPH administrative director.
 Hanako graduated with her MPH and Master in Social Welfare (MSW) degree from the University of California, Los Angeles in 2021, with a focus on community health sciences and child and family welfare.

 She led a research project on sexual health education resources and relevance for autistic young adults, and has been heavily involved in expressive arts-based education for social and emotional learning and mental well-being.
 Hanako is also a certified heath education specialist (CHES) and a member of the National Association of Social Workers (NASW).

 MPH Internship Coordinator

-In her associate dean role, Ellen oversees the MPH program, including the MPH online option.
-She works closely with faculty, the MPH Administrative Director, and the MPH Internship Coordinator and is a resource for future and current students.
+In her associate dean role, Peggy oversees the MPH program, including the MPH online option.
+She works closely with faculty, the MPH administrative director, and the MPH internship coordinator and is a resource for future and current students.